kagalle/objective-gentoo/gentoo_install_guide.rst

        passwd ken
        rc-service sshd start

    #.
-Connect remotely to the machine being installed (optional)
+Connect remotely to the machine being installed.

       Note the IP given given to ``livecd`` in the above step, then ssh to the livecd machine from the machine you wish to continue working from.